Courtland Sutton Player Prop Bets for NFL Week 18 | Denver vs. Kansas City 1/8/2022

 Recent Performances

-- In last week's outing against the Chargers, Sutton was targeted five times, picking up 60 yards on three receptions (averaging 20 yards per catch).
+- Sutton put together a 60-yard performance against the Chargers last week on three catches (20 yards per catch) while being targeted five times.

-- Over his last three outings, Sutton has put up 35.0 yards per game, hauling in nine passes on 17 targets.
+- Over his last three outings, Sutton racked up nine catches on 17 targets and averaged 35.0 receiving yards.

 Sutton's Denver Teammates